workbench-io/workbench-core/README.md

 - **Model selection**: Selecting the best model(s)
 - **Export model**: Exporting the best model(s) for later use

----

 ### `workbench_optimize`

 `workbench_optimize` contains the code for optimizing concrete mixtures given a set of constraints.
 It uses the models obtained from the `workbench_train` module to predict the strength of the concrete mixtures.

 Currently, the optimization process is done using a genetic algorithm.

----

 ### `workbench_api`

 `workbench_api` contains the code for the API that interacts with the `workbench_core` package.

-The API can be used to predict the compressive strength of concrete mixtures and also to optimize the mixture of concrete to maximize compressive strength.
+The API has one endpoint to predict the compressive strength of a concrete mixture given its composition (`/predict`), and also one endpoint to generate a concrete mixture with the maximum strength given a set of constraints  (`/optimize`).

----

 ### `workbench_db`

+`workbench_db` contains utilities for connecting to a database.
+It also contains classes of models for the database tables and repostory classes for CRUD operations.

+### `workbench_utils`

+`workbench_utils` contains utility functions and classes used throughout the package.

 ---

-### `workbench_utils`

 ## Installation

 ## Development setup